Tertiary student discount terms & conditions Tertiary student discount terms & conditions

 • Full-time students who are eligible to receive fees-free education and training are also eligible.

-• Students that fall under any of the below scenarios are NOT eligible for the Tertiary Concession Fare Scheme:
+• Students who fall under any of the below scenarios are NOT eligible for the Tertiary Concession Fare Scheme:

-• Correspondence study or distance learning or receive government funding for their transport.
+• correspondence study, distance learning and those who receive government funding for their transport.

-The applicable tertiary discount applies to travel using an AT HOP card loaded with a tertiary concession for use on train and selected bus and ferry services.
-Refer to the Supplementary Information section for operator specific tertiary passes.
+The applicable tertiary discount applies to travel using an AT HOP card loaded with a tertiary concession for use on trains and selected bus and ferry services.
+Refer to the Supplementary information section for operator-specific tertiary passes.

-The tertiary fares are at least 20% less than the adult AT HOP single trip fare on trains and selected bus and ferry services listed on Tertiary student concession.
+Tertiary fares are at least 20% less than the adult AT HOP single-trip fare on trains and selected bus and ferry services listed on the Tertiary student concession.

-Please check the relevant train, bus and ferry fare schedules for tertiary concession fares.
+Please check the relevant train, bus and ferry fares and discounts for tertiary concession fares.

 Tertiary ID stickers

-There are two types of AT Tertiary ID stickers:
+There are 2 types of AT Tertiary ID stickers:

 Tertiary concession application process